samouh-waleed/Hospital-System/README.md

 # Description
 Used Java to create a well-organized and developed hospital system from scratch.
-Learnt about System Design and JUnit Testing best practices
 # What I leanred
-Learend a lot about executing a good system design, developing test cases, and implementing automated test cases
+Learnt about System Design and JUnit Testing best practices.